amacdonaldai/AI-Empowerment/README.md

 We have a fantastic day planned with 80% of your time being spent experimenting (FAFO) and exploring the various tools and methods.
 Theory is kept to a minimum.
 No technical (Einstein) knowledge is required.

-The morning session will cover this case study: [Power Pedal Case Study Description](https://github.com/tobiaszwingmann/chatgpt-for-data-analytics/blob/main/Day%201/Case%20Study_%20Pedal%20Power%20Inc.pdf)
+The morning session will cover this case study: [Case Study for ChatGPT](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Case%20Study%20for%20ChatGPT.pdf)

 To get similar results like mine, be sure to update your [ChatGPT custom instructions](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Custom%20Instructions))!